YinJC/uk-tex-faq/FAQ-varwidcol.md

----
-layout: page
-title: Variable-width columns in tables
+# Variable-width columns in tables
----

 This is a slightly different take on the problem addressed in ''[fixed-width tables](./FAQ-fixwidtab.html)''&nbsp;&mdash; here we have